DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-The first lawsuit that *Spanski Enterprises* filed (in 2007) resulted in a 2009 settlement agreement in which the parties agreed to 'maintain and continue all Internet geo-blocking which is currently in effect, and
+The first lawsuit that *Spanski Enterprises* filed (in 2007) resulted in a 2009 settlement agreement in which the parties agreed to 'maintain and continue all internet geo-blocking which is currently in effect, and
-\[…\] use their best efforts to conform their respective future geo-blocking efforts to the latest widely disseminated and financially practicable geo-blocking technologies.'<span id="_Ref427140367" class="anchor"></span>[^04TrimbleGeoblockingandEvasion_8] Then, in 2012, *Spanski Enterprises* returned to court with allegations that *Telewizja Polska* had 'turned off the geoblocking feature and thereby intentionally made available to viewers in the United States via the Internet thousands of episodes of shows to which \[*Spanski Enterprises*\] had the exclusive distribution rights in the United States.'[^04TrimbleGeoblockingandEvasion_9] As of September 2015 the case was still pending before the U.S. District Court for the District of Columbia with the
+\[…\] use their best efforts to conform their respective future geo-blocking efforts to the latest widely disseminated and financially practicable geo-blocking technologies.'<span id="_Ref427140367" class="anchor"></span>[^04TrimbleGeoblockingandEvasion_8] Then, in 2012, *Spanski Enterprises* returned to court with allegations that *Telewizja Polska* had 'turned off the geoblocking feature and thereby intentionally made available to viewers in the United States via the internet thousands of episodes of shows to which \[*Spanski Enterprises*\] had the exclusive distribution rights in the United States.'[^04TrimbleGeoblockingandEvasion_9] As of September 2015 the case was still pending before the U.S. District Court for the District of Columbia with the